ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 BlueStore manages either one, two, or (in certain cases) three storage devices.

 In the simplest case, BlueStore consumes a single (primary) storage device.
-The storage device is normally partitioned into two parts:

-#.
-A small partition is formatted with XFS and contains basic metadata
-   for the OSD.
-This *data directory* includes information about the OSD (its identifier, which cluster it belongs to, and its private keyring).

-#.
-The rest of the device is normally a large partition occupying the
-   rest of the device that is managed directly by BlueStore contains all of the actual data.
+The storage device is normally used as a whole, occupying the full device that is managed directly by BlueStore.
 This *primary device* is normally identifed by a ``block`` symlink in data directory.

+The data directory is a ``tmpfs`` mount which gets populated (at boot time, or when ``ceph-volume`` activates it) with all the common OSD files that hold information about the OSD, like: its identifier, which cluster it belongs to, and its private keyring.

 It is also possible to deploy BlueStore across two additional devices: